int2e/HPSocket.Net/README.md

 ## Instructions
-1. For the use of most components, please refer to the project in the `demo` directory
+1. For the use of most components, please refer to the project in the `demo` directory.
+2. `Easy` extended component event binding for` HPSocket.Net`.
-2. In addition to the `Pack` series model, the `Agent` series components provided by `HPSocket.Net` (including the `ITcpPortForwarding` component) support to setting `HTTP` or `Socks5` proxy, which can be set in the manner of`List<IProxy>`.
+3. In addition to the `Pack` series model, the `Agent` series components provided by `HPSocket.Net` (including the `ITcpPortForwarding` component) support to setting `HTTP` or `Socks5` proxy, which can be set in the manner of`List<IProxy>`.
 Multiple proxies can be set at the same time, which will be used randomly, and can be mixed with `HTTP` and `Socks5` proxy at the same time.
 For the usage method, refer to the `demo` of each` Agent` component.
-3. `Easy` extended component event binding for` HPSocket.Net`
 #### IHttpEasyServer
 ```cs
 // Create HttpEasyServer instance